 Rolls-Royce Car Insurance in Australia - What You Need to Know

 Rolls-Royce is the world's most prestigious luxury car manufacturer, with a small but dedicated ownership community in Australia.
-From the elegant Ghost to the flagship Phantom, the commanding Cullinan SUV, and the all-electric Spectre, every Rolls-Royce is hand-built at Goodwood, England, with extraordinary levels of bespoke craftsmanship.
+From the elegant Ghost to the flagship Phantom, the commanding Cullinan SUV, and the all-electric Spectre, every Rolls-Royce is hand-built at Goodwood, England, with extraordinary bespoke craftsmanship.

 Why Rolls-Royce Insurance Is at the Top Tier in Australia

-• Exceptional value: Rolls-Royces range from $400,000 to over $1,000,000, with bespoke commissions adding significantly to the base price
+• Exceptional value: Rolls-Royces range from $500,000 to over $1,000,000, with bespoke commissions adding significantly to the base price

 • Bespoke craftsmanship: Hand-stitched leather, Starlight headliners, bespoke paint, and gallery features are extremely costly to repair or replace